-For a limited time, you can now download a Free Hypnosis Programme for Natural Rejuvenation and Better Healthspan with 4 recordings and an ebook on mind power by Dr John Butler and Sharon Butler, clinical hypnotherapists.
+For a limited time, you can now download this Hypnosis Programme for Natural Rejuvenation and Better Healthspan with 4 recordings and an ebook on mind power by Dr John Butler and Sharon Butler, clinical hypnotherapists.

 Hypnosis is a very powerful means to activate the subconscious parts of your brain, which regulate your body, so yes, your mind can have a very positive influence on the body.
 The mind can influence the body for good or for bad, as we can see with stress.

 We haven’t got enough scientific studies to show the exact degree of change for each individual, but it’s appropriate to say that anybody can use the mind in ways that will definitely assist and boost the healing and regulatory systems of their body.
 In that way, it will be a powerful influence in helping us stay younger and healthier throughout life.

 Obviously, it’s a major factor on the functioning of the body, as I said.
 If the mind influences the body for improving health, this is going to contribute to more youthful looks and along with other things such as good nutrition and exercise, all three of these factors will help us to make the most of our genetics and increase our ability to look younger in life.

 Hypnosis has been shown over and over again as a most effective way to stop smoking, it’s a powerful way to motivate people to lose weight and live healthier, but there are so many other ways in which hypnosis can be used to help a person in their life and to achieve goals.